SolemmaLLC/ClimateStudioDocs/docs/sceneObjects.rst

    :width: 900px
    :align: center

-As of v2.0 There are three different scene objects (assets) that can be placed:
+As of v2.0 there are three different scene objects (assets) that can be placed:

 | 1 - `Luminaires`_ (optional)
 | 2 - `Tubular Daylighting Devices`_ (optional)